AARSHGHEWDE/music-genre-classification-using-lyrics/README.md

 ---

+## You can access the app from this url --> https://music-genre-classifier.streamlit.app/

 ## 🎯 Problem Context

 In the world of digital music, genre classification is a foundational task that powers streaming algorithms, music discovery tools, and playlist generation.
 Most solutions rely on complex audio signal processing.
 However, **lyrics—rich in emotion, culture, and narrative—offer genre-specific cues** often overlooked.